meineke/workflows/sessions/ssh.md

 #### The importance of file paths

 By default, SSH will look for your private key at the path `~/.ssh/id_rsa`.
 If you have multiple private keys, you'll have to specify the file path; for example, `ssh-add ~/.ssh/my_other_key`, or `ssh -i ~/.ssh/my_other_key me@server.school.edu`.

+### Add your public key to GitHub

+GitHub has instructions on [adding your public key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

+#### But copying and pasting in the terminal is hard!

+The <kbd>Ctrl</kbd> key is very special in terminals.
+In particular, <kbd>Ctrl</kbd>+<kbd>C</kbd> is for interrupting a running process or "canceling" your current line.
+Here are three quick ways of using the clipboard in a terminal:

+- In Git Bash